top of page

 Lecia frowned.

-I closed my eyes.
-I hoped Mother was with them.
+I closed my eyes and hoped Mother was with them.
 She would be worried terribly for us.
 If we became careless, the Red Beings would take us.
-I arose and drew water from a stone wall and we washed.
+I arose and drew water from a stone well, and we washed.
 The inn’s soap smelled nicer than ours.

 “The Red Beings will find us,” I said.
 “We must leave.”